JannikWinter/my-cargonaut/README.md

 We managed to add persistency to MyCargonaut.
 Any accounts created, cars included to the car pools and especially entries added, will remain after shutting down the host server.

+## Proof of concept

+We have managed to port a version of MyCargonaut to [Heroku](https://kms-mycargonaut.herokuapp.com/), but do the `JTE` limitations, we were forced to abandon some features, like persistency.

+The fork can be found [here](https://github.com/LucasF-42/my-cargonaut-v2).
+This fork is only used as a proof of concept and may not work as well as this version.

 ## Contributing
 Pull requests are welcome, but we don't plan on continuing the work on this project.
 The idea & icons of MyCargonaut